2020 Library Refresh

 What happened to materials that are no longer relevant?

-Non-recyclable items had to be discarded, but Library staff made efforts to ensure that other libraries weren’t interested in acquiring our deaccessioned materials.
-Additionally, FMS&S always makes sure to recycle materials whenever possible.
-As a reminder, everything that got recycled is still available in the Foothills Library, the Center Green Library, or is available online.
+Non-recyclable items had to be discarded, but library staff made efforts to ensure that other libraries weren’t interested in acquiring our deaccessioned materials.
+Additionally, Facilities Management always makes sure to recycle materials whenever possible.